tig/mcec/docs/documentation.md

 #### Nesting

 *Commands* support chaining by nesting elements.
-The nexted commands will be executed after the started application starts processing windows messages.
+The nested commands will be executed after the started application starts processing windows messages.

 For example, the following launches Notepad, waits 1 second and then types some text.